Only for My Kid: How Privileged Parents Undermine School Reform (*)

 Finally, there are the practices that take place after (but undeniably affect) the instruction, in which the emphasis is on selecting and sorting students so only a few are recognized: awards, letter grades, weighted grades (which give an additional advantage to those in the selective courses), honor rolls, and class rank — as opposed to the absence of these practices and, sometimes, the presence of an assessment system geared more to enhancing learning than to distinguishing one student from another.
 It is the difference between a bumper sticker that says, “My Child Is an Honor Student at . . .” (with the understood postscript: “And Yours Isn’t”) and one that says, “Every Child Is an Honored Student at . . . .”

 All affluent parents, of course, do not necessarily line up on the same side of every dispute.
 With respect to the type of instruction, anecdotal reports suggest that highly educated, middle-class parents sometimes support — or even demand — an emphasis on higher-order thinking, a literature-based approach to teaching reading, and the use of cooperative learning — at least within homogeneous groups.
-(After all, as Syracuse University’s Mara Sapon-Shevin observes wryly, some parents figure, “My kid will have to learn to negotiate with the other Fortune 500 companies.”)
+(After all, as Syracuse University’s Mara Sapon-Shevin observes wryly, some parents figure, “My kid will have to learn to negotiate with the other Fortune 500 executives.”)
 But just because most parents who support these innovations are middle-class doesn’t mean that most middle-class parents support these innovations — just as the fact that a disproportionate number of truly progressive schools are private doesn’t mean that a disproportionate number of private schools are progressive.
 The parents who prefer worksheets and lectures can use their clout to reverse or forestall a move to more learner-centered classrooms.
 Moreover, a tolerance for whole language or cooperative learning often does not extend to the newer approaches to teaching math, as reformers in Palo Alto and other California communities are discovering.

 By the same token, resistance to the elimination of letter grades and awards assemblies is not confined to those who live in large houses.
 Parents in some working-class neighborhoods have been particularly outraged by these proposals, banding together under such names as PURGE: Parents United to Restore Graded Evaluations.
 Still, the experience of some educators matches that of Bob Gallagher, a staff development coordinator in the Buffalo area, who reports that the “parents of kids who were struggling” were pleased by a shift to rubrics and narrative assessments, while the parents of honors students “absolutely went crazy” at the prospect of losing traditional letter grades.
 Perhaps the reaction can more accurately be predicted by the status of the student than by the income level of the parent — although the significant correlation between these two is itself cause for concern.